jsantiago611/panoramic-oregano/content/posts/what-does-it-mean-to-be-poor-in-spirit.md

 * What school I graduated from?
 * How much education I have?
 * My talents, IQ?
-* How laid back i am?
+* How laid back I am?
 How passionate I am?
 * My nationality?
 * My baptism?
 * My church upbringing?